-It’s challenging enough to personally suffer the stigma of addiction or to care for an aging addict.
-Add an Alzheimer’s diagnosis to the equation and it’s almost more than a family can bear.
+It’s challenging enough to suffer the stigma of addiction in addition to caring for an aging addict.
+Add an Alzheimer’s disease diagnosis to the equation and it’s almost more than a family can bear.

 As Baby Boomers Age, Mental Health Issues Are Increasing

-Interestingly enough, a 2011 study by the Substance Abuse and Mental Health Services Administration found that among adults aged 50 to 59, the rate of current illicit drug use increased to 6.3 percent in 2011 from 2.7% in 2002.
+Interestingly enough, a 2011 study by the Substance Abuse and Mental Health Services Administration found that among adults aged 50-59, the rate of illicit drug use increased to 6.3% in 2011 from 2.7% in 2002.
 Perhaps not so surprising, aside from alcohol, the most commonly abused drugs were opiates, cocaine and marijuana.

 Most concerning, doctors may fail to realize that even modest amounts of alcohol or drugs can be problematic.
 Older patients have a significantly reduced ability to metabolize these substances, as well as increased brain sensitivity to them.
-And the cognitive impairments common with advancing age make it very difficult for the user to even be aware of — or forthcoming about —their usage with their caregiver or their doctor.
+Additionally, the cognitive impairments common with advancing age make it very difficult for the user to even be aware of — or forthcoming about —their disease and usage with their caregiver or their doctor.

-Young Drug User’s Brains Resemble Early Alzheimer’s
+Drug User’s Brains Resemble Early Alzheimer’s

-Arguably, the classic ‘this is your brain on drugs’ ’80s ad campaign was more camp than cure.
-But still, none of us can forget that sinister egg frying away in it’s black skillet, a simple but visually dramatic warning as well as a call to action.
-Just say no. Don’t do drugs.
+Arguably, the classic “this is your brain on drugs” ’80s ad campaign was more camp than cure.
+Still, none of us can forget that sinister egg frying away in it’s black skillet, a simple but visually dramatic warning as well as a call to action.
+“Just say no. Don’t do drugs.”
 Sure, of course not.
-But what many young people don’t consider is that their brain, after years of continued abuse, won’t just bounce back.
+However, what many young people don’t consider is that their brain, after years of continued abuse, won’t just bounce back.
 Aging is inevitable, but what happens when long term drug abuse is combined with old age?
 What will that look like in the years to come?

 We are already aware of the link between alcohol abuse and dementia, but lifetime drug use is another cause for concern among the aging population.
 Young drug abusers are up to three times more likely to suffer brain damage than those who don’t use drugs, according to research published online by Neuropathology and Applied Neurobiology.

 Caring For An Addict Who Also Has Alzheimer’s